-lmost every person in Denmark heard about it.
+Almost every person in Denmark heard about it.
 A-kasse.
 But what is it?
 Why would I become a member?
 And are there any options to choose from?
-Continue reading to find out all the basic information, you need to understand A-kasse.
+Continue reading to find out all the basic information you need, in order to understand A-kasse.

 1. What is A-kasse?

-All you need to do in return is to search for a job and attend meetings and seminars.
-There are three main activities.
+All you need to do in return is to search for a full-time job and attend meetings and seminars with the A-kasse and your local Jobcenter.

-To be able to receive the dagpenge (unemployment benefits) in the first place, you need to live up to a couple of requirements:
+To be able to receive dagpenge (unemployment benefits) in the first place, you need to live up to some requirements:

-- You need to be a member of any A-kasse at least for a year before being elligible for the benefits.
+- You need to be a member of any A-kasse at least for a year before being eligible for the benefits.
 The membership for students is free, so you should really sign up as soon as possible during your studies.
 If you happen to graduate soon without having signed up for an A-kasse , it might still be possible to do it, but it really depends on each A-kasse institution.

 - You must have stayed in Denmark or any other EU/EEA country for at least 5 years in the last 12 years, and you need to send documents proving this.

-- You must have earned/have had an income of at least DKK 233,376 before taxes (in 2019) during the last 3 years (in total).
-In the case of the students, the time you spend studying “equals” to the money you would have to earn.
+- You must have earned/have had an income of at least 233.376 DKK before taxes (in 2019) during the last 3 years (in total).
+In students’ case, the time you spend studying “equals” to the money you would have to earn.

-- You must be able to accept job offers with one days notice
+- You must be able to accept job offers within one day’s notice.

 3. A-kasse options

-A-kasses are companies which offer insurance against unemployment, while administrating danish legislation.
-However, the are not all the same.
-In total, there are 24 options to choose from.
+A-kasses are companies which offer insurance against unemployment, while administrating Danish legislation.
+However, they are not all the same.
+In total, there are 24 options of A-kasse to choose from.

-At the core, they are all similar, but they differ in the membership fees for their members, locations of their offices and mainly with the focus on specific careers.
-Because of this, you can find A-kasses, which are open to all, but also others which focus mainly on the business, engineering, social or other subjects.
+At the core, they are all similar, but they differ in membership fees for their members, locations of their offices and most importantly in the focus on specific professions.
+Because of this, you can find A-kasses which are open to all, but also others which focus mainly on the business, engineering, social or other specific subjects.

 When looking for the right A-kasse, people usually focus on: